Quantum thermal rectification via state-dependent two-photon dissipation: Results

 Next, we consider the scenario in which both baths interact with the harmonic oscillator exclusively through two-photon processes, setting the one-photon coupling rates to zero: \( \gamma_\alpha = 0 \).
 In this regime, the dissipative dynamics are governed entirely by nonlinear interactions.
 The heat current from the right bath is given by

 The second-order moments \(\langle \hat{n}(\hat{n} - 1) \rangle\) and \(\langle (\hat{n} + 1)(\hat{n} + 2) \rangle\) arise directly from the two-photon Lindblad jump terms.
 Emission processes, governed by the operator \(\hat{a}^2\), occur at a rate proportional to \(n(n - 1)\), leading to the appearance of \(\langle \hat{n}(\hat{n} - 1) \rangle\).
 Conversely, absorption via \((\hat{a}^\dagger)^2\) contributes with a factor \((n + 1)(n + 2)\), yielding the term \(\langle (\hat{n} + 1)(\hat{n} + 2) \rangle\).
 To compute the heat current, these second-order moments must be evaluated in the steady state, as they determine the net energy exchanged with the baths through two-photon processes.
 Since the oscillator is coupled to both baths via two-photon processes, and the parity of the Fock states is preserved under these dynamics, the steady-state density matrix \(\hat{\rho}_{\text{ss}}\) remains block-diagonal in parity.
-That is, if the system starts in an even (or odd) parity state, it remains confined to the even (or odd) sector.
-Moreover, since the two sectors are dynamically identical (both yield the same recurrence relation and steady-state form), the expectation values and heat currents calculated in either sector are equivalent.
-Therefore, without loss of generality, we consider the even parity sector for the remainder of this analysis.
+That is, if the system starts in an even (or odd) parity state, it remains confined to the even (or odd) sector. { Moreover, because only $n\!\leftrightarrow\!n\pm2$ jumps occur, parity is conserved and $\hat\rho_{\mathrm{ss}}$ is block-diagonal.
+The even and odd ladders each admit a normalized geometric steady state with the same ratio $r$, but their absolute moments differ (e.g., $\langle \hat n\rangle_{\mathrm{odd}}=\langle \hat n\rangle_{\mathrm{even}}+1$).
+Consequently, unconditional observables depend on the initial parity weights $w_{\mathrm e},w_{\mathrm o}$.
+In what follows we initialize the resonator in the even sector ($w_{\mathrm e}=1$), so the two-photon–only closed-form expressions refer to the even ladder.
+For completeness, Appendix~\ref{app:parity} provides the parity-resolved derivation and gives the odd-sector and mixed-parity steady-state heat currents.
+When any one-photon channel ($\gamma_\alpha>0$) is present, parity is not conserved and the steady state is unique (sector-independent).}

 In the even sector, the relevant Fock states are \(|n\rangle = |2k\rangle\), and we define \(q_k = p_{2k}\) as the probability of being in state \(|2k\rangle\).
 The two-photon Lindblad terms lead to a second-order recurrence relation for \(q_k\), which at steady state takes the form $q_{k+1} = r q_k$, with a constant ratio